Presence-Event Berlin

 A fragment is never just a piece

-A Fragment is Never Just a Piece reflects the tension between control and boundlessness in dealing with nature and technology.
-At the centre are hexagons, a form that symbolises stability and is found in both nature and technology.
+A Fragment is Never Just a Piece reflects the tension between control and boundlessness in dealing with nature and technology – from greenhouses to digital landscapes.
+At the center are split, folded hexagons, a form that symbolizes stability and is found in both nature and technology.
 The reflective surface of the sculpture changes depending on the perspective and plays with perception and space.

 Visual Literacy.
 I see something you don’t see!